 PACE is a Medicare program for elderly individuals as well as people aged over 55 who are living with disabilities.
 This program provides community and home-based care and services to those who may otherwise need a level of care that can only be given in a nursing home.

-PACE was created as a way to offer these individuals, their families, their caregivers, as well as the wider professional health care provider base, the flexibility to meet all required health care needs and to help these individuals to continue living in their own homes and their own communities.
+What does PACE stand for in healthcare?
+Programs of All-Inclusive Care for the Elderly.
+And it was created as a way to offer these individuals, their families, their caregivers, as well as the wider professional health care provider base, the flexibility to meet all required health care needs, while helping these individuals to continue living in their own homes and communities.

 An interdisciplinary team of professionals is highly trained to provide the coordinated care these individuals need.
-These professionals are also experts in working with older people and will work together with participants and their families (if appropriate) to develop the most effective plan of care.
+These professionals are experts in working with older people and they’ll also work together with participants and their families (if appropriate) to develop the most effective plan of care.

 PACE provides all care and services covered by Medicare and Medicaid, as authorized by the interdisciplinary team, as well as any additional medically-necessary care and services not covered by Medicare and Medicaid.

 - Prescription drugs

 - Home care